artsmia/lume/blog/WhatsInAName.md

 In fact, the current name "Mia-storytelling" is a recent christening.
 The previous iteration of the product had operated under the moniker "griot" (pronounced gree-oh), after the African storyteller –– a result of the application's original use as an extension of a new exhibit on African art.

 "Griot", the name, though clever, concise, and unique didn't have a lot of fans.
 Besides flirting with appropriation, it was a bit academic.
-It's damning quality, however, was that it was extremely difficult to pronounce when read ("...Gee-Riot?") and equally difficult to spell when heard (_g-r-???-o-???_).
+Its most damning quality, however, was that it was extremely difficult to pronounce when read ("...Gee-Riot?") and equally difficult to spell when heard (_g-r-???-o-???_).

 We brainstormed a bit but were having difficulty.
 We couldn't call our application art-stories... because what if a user wanted to make a story for an image that wasn't art?
 And we couldn't call it museum stories... because we didn't want to scare off institutions that weren't technically museums!
 What about just "Mia-stories"?
 Oooh, no!
 That's the name of Mia's blog!